Authored by the expert who managed and guided the team behind the Thailand Property Pack

 Are vacancies dropping in the best areas of Bangkok as of 2026?

-As of January 2026, vacancies are dropping in Bangkok's best rental areas, particularly in prime apartment segments along Thong Lo, Ekkamai, Phrom Phong, and Sathorn, according to JLL's latest market reports.
+As of early 2026, vacancies are indeed dropping in Bangkok's best rental areas, specifically in the prime apartment segment around Thong Lo, Ekkamai, Phrom Phong, and Sathorn, where JLL reported declining vacancy as expat and professional demand strengthens.

 By the way, we've written a blog article detailing what are the current rent levels in Bangkok.